avneesh221855/csv-to-json/README.md

 Urban population (% of total)
 Rural population (% of total)

 2.Data for  Urban population growth (annual %) for India over the years supplied .

-3. Data for all countries in Asia over the given time period filtering on the following value:
+3.Data for all countries in Asia over the given time period filtering on the following value:

 Urban population + Rural population in descending order.